-Also, given that CaféX launched a SaaS product developed in Ottawa earlier this year - Chime Spaces - I wanted to find out how other start-ups could benefit from our innovative team collaboration software.
+Also, given that CaféX launched a SaaS product developed in Ottawa earlier this year - CafeX Spaces - I wanted to find out how other start-ups could benefit from our innovative team collaboration software.
 And, to be completely honest, I also wanted to see if there was anything similar to it at the event.
-There were many great products being demonstrated (e.g. Iamsick.ca, Hockeystick, Pagecloud, Pendo, etc.) solving customer challenges but Chime Spaces was unique among the solutions at the conference.
+There were many great products being demonstrated (e.g. Iamsick.ca, Hockeystick, Pagecloud, Pendo, etc.) solving customer challenges but CafeX Spaces was unique among the solutions at the conference.

-Chime Spaces customers make collaboration easier by aggregating a given team’s shared files and linking existing tools in a single, secure location.
-Think of a Chime Space as a private room in which only specified cohorts, contributors, and customers can post and review documents, communicate with each other over live video, audio and text chats, assign project tasks and monitor progress, and access any tool to which they link - all at a dedicated URL that can be opened and bookmarked within any browser.
+CafeX Spaces customers make collaboration easier by aggregating a given team’s shared files and linking existing tools in a single, secure location.
+Think of a CafeX Space as a private room in which only specified cohorts, contributors, and customers can post and review documents, communicate with each other over live video, audio and text chats, assign project tasks and monitor progress, and access any tool to which they link - all at a dedicated URL that can be opened and bookmarked within any browser.
 Feedback from visitors to our booth and fellow exhibitors alike was overwhelmingly positive so we were excited to hear that others saw the unique value of our collaboration workspace SaaS tool.

 Meanwhile, I also learned so much from listening to peers talk about their experiences, successes and failures in SaaS so here are 3 takeaways for those unable to attend:

 #1: Collaborate with Customers to Achieve Product-Market Fit